ProvableHQ/leo/documentation/language/standard_library.md

 ## `std::prog`

-On-chain metadata accessors for **imported** programs.
-Each function takes the program identifier as a **const generic argument**, so the target program is fixed at compile time — the AVM has no instruction for choosing a target dynamically.
-Use these to gate logic on a dependency program's deployed version, checksum, or owner.
+This module provides on-chain metadata accessors for **imported** programs.
+Each function takes the program identifier as a **const generic argument**.
+Thus, the compiler fixes the target program during compilation.
+The AVM cannot select a target dynamically.
+Use these accessors to control logic with a dependency program's deployed version, checksum, or owner.

 All functions in this module are `final fn`s, so they can only be called from a `final { ... }` block, a `final fn`, or a `constructor`.